In this lesson, we’re going to break down all the chords, patterns and scales you need to play this 1967 classic Cream riff!

 As this intro riff is going to be the foundation for understanding and playing the rest of the song, I’d suggest you spend some time on it before moving on to the rest of the song.
 The more solid and confident you feel with this intro, the easier the rest will be!

-Verse - First Part
+Verse - first part

 The verse is very much built around the same motif as the intro riff that we’ve just seen, but we’re going to swap the first four notes we played with two chords: D7 and C7

-The chords are played with the same A shape, we just move it up or down to fret 10 or 8, so try to make sure you’re transposing the whole shape, and not rebuilding it from scratch.
+The chords are played with the same E shape, we just move it up or down to fret 10 or 8, so try to make sure you’re transposing the whole shape, and not rebuilding it from scratch.

 The timing of these two chords is exactly the same as the first four notes of the intro riff as well!
 And just like in the intro riff, try to keep these two chords “dry”.